This tutorial will walk through how to install Gremlin on Amazon Linux and perform a Chaos Engineering experiment using a Gremlin CPU attack.

 You can now view the Gremlin Free CPU Attack in Datadog:

 You can stop a Gremlin Attack at anytime using the Gremlin App.
-Navigate to Gremlin Attacks and click on the halt button.
+Simply click on the halt button for a specific attack or click Halt All Attacks.

-You've installed Gremlin on an instance running Amazon Linux 2 and validated that Gremlin works by running the Hello World of Chaos Engineering, the CPU Resource attack.
-You now possess tools that make it possible for you to explore additional Gremlin Attacks including attacks that impact State and Network.
+You’ve installed Gremlin on an instance running Amazon Linux 2 and validated that Gremlin works by running the Hello World of Chaos Engineering, the CPU Resource attack.
+Next, we recommend running different types of Gremlin Attacks, including attacks that impact State and Network.